ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/PatternRecognition2.rst

 This kind of approach makes lots of sense when we are dealing with problems for which human experts "know" the right answer but can't cleanly describe a set of rules to get to that answer; things like "does this picture have someone with sunglasses in it?"
 Instead of people having to explicitly describe how to solve the problem, the machine learning algorithm can presented with a series of examples (pictures for which a person has already decided *yes* or *no* sunglasses) and figure out through trial and error what works.

-.. pseudo_h3:: Decision Tree Applet
+.. pseudo_h3:: Decision Tree Development
     :class: underlined

-You can download the decision tree builder to experiment with decision trees from the course web page.
-The video below demonstrates how to use it.
+This video shows using a program to develop a decision tree that decides if someone will read or skip a given email.
+If an email program wants to figure out which items to send to your junk mail folder, and which ones to mark important, it might do so by developing a decision tree like this one.

 The human input to the process is the training data and the details that the system considers for each example.
 (In the email example in the video, someone had to decide that email length would b a criteria and the possible values were *short* or *long*).
 The computer's contribution is to figure out how to arrange those details into a decision tree to best categorize examples.

+You do not have to actually run the program yourself, so focus mostly on how the tree is developed, what information it communicates, and how to read it.
+If you want to try running the program yourself, you can `find it here <http://www.aispace.org/dTree/index.shtml>`__.

 .. youtube:: 5lM9Mq5wzJo